djbower/spider/README.md

 #### 5.1 Extended notes

-There are extended notes located in `manual/` that are useful for understanding the methodology and source code of SPIDER.
+There are extended notes located in `notes/` that are useful for understanding the methodology and source code of SPIDER.
+You can compile `notes.tex` using `pdflatexmk` or `pdflatex`.

 #### 5.2 Python scripts